studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 - Text justification is turned on without hyphenation, thereby making the word spacing (horrendously) uneven.
 - There are page numbers on pages where chapters begin.
-- The text is sagging&mdash;the top margin is more than the bottom, with the page numbers cramped somewhere at the bottom.
+- The text is sagging&mdash;the top margin is more than the bottom one, with the page numbers cramped somewhere in the limited space.
 - The text blocks on the spread don't align.
 I'm guessing this is because Word decided to avoid widows and orphans by forcing content to the next pages.
 - There's *emphasis like this*, and then, there's __*emphasis on emphasis like this*__.
 I suddenly felt I was reading a government circular, where they were very generous in the use of the "Bold" *and* "Italics" formatting controls.
 I'm thankful they didn't add an underline, where they wanted <u>__*further emphasis*__</u>, or a <u>__*LITTLE MORE*__</u>.
 I think that was just luck, because I don't see where the need might've arisen in this book.
 - There's so much more, but I don't want to sound like a picky grandpa.
 I'll stop by saying, 'It's a book; show some respect.'